canonical/launchpad-manual/docs/developer/how-to/common-development-tasks/database-schema-changes-process.rst

 3. Commit and directly push to the main branch.
 No review is needed.

 # Create a SQL file in ``database/schema/`` containing the changes you
 want.
-It should look like this:
+It should look like this - make sure to update the year to the current
+one:

 ::